 Cozy up with a cup of coffee or tea and treat yourself to a Fall Breakfast Hash!!
 So many nourishing ingredients like butternut squash, Brussels sprouts, mushrooms, and eggs.
 We get an extra dose of smoky and salty flavor by adding in crispy bacon!!
-Simple to make, and exactly what you need to kickstart your morning.
+Simple to make in less than 30 minutes, and exactly what you need to kickstart your morning.
+Paleo and Whole30 compliant!

 Fantastically flexible, deliciously filling, and loaded with every food group: nothing beats a loaded vegetable hash for breakfast on a weekend!
 I’m adding a little fall flavor to this variation: mainly because I cannot get enough butternut squash.

 With our weekends being nice and slow these days, and a little chilly, this earthy and hearty breakfast hash has sure hit the spot!
 Loaded with friendly vegetables we love: butternut squash, mushrooms, and Brussels sprouts.
 Topping this with some eggs and bacon, what could go wrong?!?!

 Nothing, you are going to love this new favorite breakfast!

 I used my favorite cast iron skillet for this recipe, and gathered up the following ingredients:

 - Sliced mushrooms